LeelaChessZero/lc0/README.md

 #### Docker

 Use https://github.com/vochicong/lc0-docker
-to run latest releases of lc0 and the client inside a Docker container.
+to run the latest releases of lc0 and the client inside a Docker container.

 ### Windows

-Here are the brief instructions for CUDA/CuDNN, for details and other options see `windows-build.md`.
+Here are the brief instructions for CUDA/cuDNN, for details and other options see `windows-build.md`.

 0. Install Microsoft Visual Studio (2017 or later)
 1. Install [CUDA](https://developer.nvidia.com/cuda-zone)